A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 We determined the Power Spectral Density (PSD) (see Figure~\ref{fig:PSD}) of these $\dot{P}_\mathrm{orb}$ subtracted orbital variations by using \texttt{scipy.curve\_fit()} to take a best fit line of the portion of the PSD between the first bin ($8.0 \times 10^{-5}$\,d$^{-1}$) and where the spectrum turns into white noise ($10^{-3}$\,d$^{-1}$).
 The first bin is partially covariant with $\dot P_\mathrm{orb}$ and therefore has a reduced power.
 This produces a power-law with a spectral index $\gamma$ of $-0.9(2)$.

 Three other works have assessed the spectral index of T0 variations in redbacks.
-From an analysis of Fermi-LAT observations of three redback pulsars, \cite{Thongmeearkom2024} found orbital phase wander spectral indices constrained to $\gamma < -2.4$, $\gamma = -3.81^{+0.32}_{-0.48}$, and $\gamma < -5.4$.
-Corcoran et al. (in prep) surveys five redbacks and measures spectral indices of $\gamma = -0.7(2)$, $-0.7(2)$, $-0.9(1)$, $-1.1(2)$, and $-1.7(2)$. \cite{Clarke2021}'s analysis concluded there were too few significant frequency bins for a meaningful measurement.
-Our measurement of $\gamma = -0.9(2)$ is shallower than the indices observed in \cite{Thongmeearkom2024} and consistent with those observed in Corcoran et al. (in prep).
+From an analysis of Fermi-LAT observations of three redback pulsars, \cite{Thongmeearkom2024} found orbital phase wander spectral indices constrained to $\gamma < -2.4$, $\gamma = -3.81^{+0.32}_{-0.48}$, and $\gamma < -5.4$. \cite{Corcoran2024} surveys five redbacks and measures spectral indices of $\gamma = -0.7(2)$, $-0.7(2)$, $-0.9(1)$, $-1.1(2)$, and $-1.7(2)$. \cite{Clarke2021}'s analysis concluded there were too few significant frequency bins for a meaningful measurement.
+Our measurement of $\gamma = -0.9(2)$ is shallower than the indices observed in \cite{Thongmeearkom2024} and consistent with those observed in \cite{Corcoran2024}.

-We compare our results to the Applegate model \citep{Applegate}, which predicts that spider pulsar systems should show periodic modulations in orbital period due to cycles of magnetic activity and changing quadrupole moment of the companion star.
-We see no evidence for such periodicity on the scale of up to $\sim$20 years.
+The Applegate model \citep{Applegate} predicts that spider pulsar systems should show ``regular, but not strictly periodic'' modulations in orbital period due to cycles of magnetic activity and changing quadrupole moment of the companion star.
+We see no strong evidence for such periodicity on the scale of up to $\sim$20 years.